Albadit/create4care/create4care_docker/docs/folder_structure.md

-from fastapi import APIRouter, Depends from sqlalchemy.orm import Session as DBSession from typing import List from schemas.log import LogRequest, LogResponse from schemas.common import Message from db.session import get_db from services import log as log_service
+from fastapi import APIRouter, Depends from sqlalchemy.orm import Session as DBSession from typing import List from schemas.log import LogRequest, LogResponse, LogUpdate from schemas.common import Message from db.session import get_db from services import log as log_service